Startup Spotlight: AnswersNow, which completed a $250,000 capital raise, now offers a telehealth platform for parents of children with autism

 AnswersNow still has its mobile app, “but we have shifted focus based on the needs of our consumers,” he said.

-The company employs 10 full and part-time employees besides the clinicians who use the service.
-It is based in Startup Virginia, a business incubator in Shockoe Bottom, but most of its employees are working remotely from home now.
+The company employs 10 full- and part-time employees besides the clinicians who use the service.
+It is based in Startup Virginia, a business incubator in Shockoe Bottom, but most of its employees are working remotely from home.

-The company has about 20 clinicians using its services in Virginia now, he said.

-The $250,000 capital raise will help the startup to expand its services into other states.
+The $250,000 capital raise will help the startup expand its services into other states.

 “The thing we get excited about is how much scale is possible when delivering expert advice and guidance to a family over their laptop and desktop computer,” Beck said.